input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>Default value: none.
     <br/>&nbsp;
 29. `--ssc-algo ALGO`
-    <br>Shared Seed Calculation algorithm which nodes will use.
+    <br>Shared Seed Calculation algorithm which will be used by nodes.
     <br>Possible values: `GodTossing` and `NistBeacon`.
     <br/>Default value: `GodTossing`.
     <br/>&nbsp;
 30. `--disable-propagation`
     <br/>Disable network propagation (transactions, SSC data, blocks).
 I.e. all data is to be sent only by entity
-    who creates data and entity is yosend it to all peers on his own.
+    which creates data, and this entity is to send it to all peers on its own.
     <br/>&nbsp;
 31. `--report-server URL`
     <br/>URL of reporting server to send crash/error logs on.